Cheik-Parfait2000/Cheik-Parfait2000/README.md

 ## About me
-I am Cheik Parfait Nacro, a Geomatics for Natural Ressource engineering student!
+I am Cheik Parfait Nacro, a Geomatics for Natural Ressource engineer.
+Here is an overview of my personal projects.

 <summary>Personnal projects</summary>